Silver fox (animal): Description

 When bred with another member of the same colour morph, silver foxes will produce silver-coated offspring, with little variation in this trend after the third generation.
-When mated to pure red foxes, the resulting cubs will be fiery red in overall coat colour, and will have blacker markings on the belly, neck and points than average red foxes.
-When one fiery red fox of such a pedigree is mated with a silver one, the litter is almost always 50% silver and 50% red, manifesting as a Mendelian incomplete dominant trait.
-Fiery red parents may occasionally produce a silver cub, the usual proportion being one in four.
+When mated to pure red foxes, the resulting cubs will be red in overall coat colour, and will have blacker markings on the belly, neck and points than average red foxes.
+When one red fox of such a pedigree is mated with a silver one, the litter is almost always 50% silver and 50% red, manifesting as a Mendelian incomplete dominant trait.
+Red morph parents may occasionally produce a silver cub, the usual proportion being one in four.
 Occasionally, the colours of mixed foxes blend rather than segregate.
-The blended offspring of a silver and red fox is known as a cross fox.

 Dark colour in the Alaskan silver fox is caused by a mutation to MC1R, while in the standard silver fox the dark colour is caused by a recessive mutation to agouti.

 Range

-Red foxes, including the silvery form, are one of the most widely distributed carnivorous species in the world, ranging over much of the northern hemisphere and Australia.
+Red foxes are one of the most widely distributed carnivorous species in the world, ranging over much of the northern hemisphere and Australia.
 Their abundance in a wide variety of habitats can be attributed to introduction by humans into new habitats for fox-hunting.

 In North America, silver foxes occur mostly in the northeastern part of the continent.
 In the 19th century, silver foxes were sometimes collected from Labrador, the Magdalen Islands, and they were rarely taken from the mountainous regions of Pennsylvania and the wilder portions of New York.
 They were occasionally found in Nova Scotia and New Brunswick.
-According to Sir John Richardson, it was uncommon for trappers to collect more than 4–5 silver foxes in any one season, in areas where silver foxes were present, despite the trappers’ tendency to prioritize them above all other fur-bearers once they were discovered.
+According to Sir John Richardson, it was uncommon for trappers to collect more than 4–5 silver foxes in any one season, in areas where silver foxes were present, despite the trappers' tendency to prioritize them above all other fur-bearers once they were discovered.
 Silver foxes comprise up to 8% of Canada's red fox population.

-In the former Soviet Union, silver foxes occur mostly in forest zones and forest–tundra belts, particularly in middle and eastern Siberia and the Caucasus mountains.
+In the former Soviet Union, silver foxes inhabit mostly the forest zones and forest–tundra belts, particularly the central and eastern parts of Siberia and the Caucasus mountains.
 They are very rare in steppes and deserts.